bluesky/scanspec/master/_sources/tutorials/graphql-service.rst.txt

 ===============================================

 The `creating-a-spec` tutorial shows how you would use the commandline client to plot a `Spec`.
-This maps nicely to using scanspec in a commanline utility, but not if you want to expose those points to a web GUI.
+This maps nicely to using scanspec in a commandline utility, but not if you want to expose those points to a web GUI.
 To do this we will bring up a GraphQL_ service that allows a web GUI to request the points it would like to plot.